Vice President of the Federated States of Micronesia

-The vice president of Federated States of Micronesia is the second highest position in Federated States of Micronesia.
-The vice president is elected by the Congress of the Federated States of Micronesia from among the at-large members for a four-year term.
+The vice president of Federated States of Micronesia is the second highest position in Federated States of Micronesia (FSM).
+The vice president is elected by the FSM Congress from among the at-large members for a four-year term.
 The vice president is also a part of the legislature.
 The annual salary of the vice president is set to US$70,000.

 The history of the office holders is as follows: